-We thought we’d been good gadget fans this year, until Google announced that its smart Home speaker was unlikely to be appearing in our Christmas stockings this year.
+We thought we’d been good gadget fans this year, until Google announced that its smart Home speaker was unlikely to be appearing in our Christmas stockings.

 With no sign of a UK release date for Google’s chatty little gnome, it seems likely that we’ll have to wait until 2017 to get it stuck in an infinite talking loop with our Amazon Echo.